rabestro/jetbrains-academy-numeric-matrix-processor/README.md

 ## About

+The solution for the project locaded in directory src.
+The integration tests are proveded by Hyperskill.

+## Project description

 Here’s a project for devoted matrix enthusiasts: learn to perform a variety of operations on matrices including addition, multiplication, finding the determinant, and dealing with inverse matrices.
 If you are working on your tech or math major, this project is a good chance for you to learn matrices in action and not just in your notebook.

 ## Learning outcomes